LisanAl-Ghaib/-/README.md

 npm run demo # optional demo using test data
 ```

 The server listens on port 3000.
-Upload a project with `POST /upload` or trigger conversion with `POST /convert`.
+Visiting the root URL shows a brief message, and you can upload a project with `POST /upload` or trigger conversion with `POST /convert`.

 ## Docker Usage